is a method of filtering that uses a bed of activated carbon to remove contaminants and impurities, using chemical adsorption.

 Activated carbon works via a process called adsorption, whereby pollutant molecules in the fluid to be treated are trapped inside the pore structure of the carbon substrate.
 Carbon filtering is commonly used for water purification and in air purifiers.

-Active charcoal carbon filters are most effective at removing chlorine, sediment, volatile organic compounds (VOCs), taste and odor from water.
+Active charcoal carbon filters are most effective at removing chlorine, sediment, volatile organic compounds (VOCs), taste and odour from water.

-Typical particle sizes that can be removed by carbon filters range from 0.5 to 50 micrometers.
+Typical particle sizes that can be removed by carbon filters range from 0.5 to 50 micrometres.